Treaty (song): Reception

+Use in the 2023 "Voice" protest on Triple J

+In October 2023, Australia's Triple J radio station played "Treaty" on repeat for one hour in protest over the fact that the "No" vote won in the 2023 Australian Indigenous Voice referendum.

+"Treaty" was played for the entire block of rapper Nooky’s all-Indigenous music show Blak Out between 5pm and 6pm.

+Nooky said at the start of the show, "October 14 was a moment in history where a dark cloud will forever cast a shadow."

+A proud Yuin and Thunghutti man, Nooky continued: "I feel like I let down my elders, I feel like I let down the future generations.
+Last night was the most overt, unconcealed manifestation of racism I’ve ever experienced in my whole life."

+"Yesterday they said our pain and our suffering continues.
+The disadvantage and the inequality continues.
+But so does our love, our happiness, our strength and our pride."

 Awards

 At the APRA Music Awards of 1991, "Treaty" won song of the Year.

 At the 1992 ARIA Awards Yothu Yindi won awards for 'Engineer of the Year' for "Maralitja" (maralitja is Yolngu matha for crocodile man - one of Mandawuy Yunupingu's tribal names), "Dharpa" (dharpa is tree), "Treaty", "Treaty (Filthy Lucre remix)" and "Tribal Voice" by David Price, Ted Howard, Greg Henderson and Simon Polinski; 'Song of the Year' for "Treaty"; and "Single of the Year" for "Treaty".

 In May 2001 "Treaty" was selected by Australasian Performing Right Association (APRA) as one of the Top 30 Australian songs of all time.

 Musical style

 Musically the song is a mixture of Yolngu and balanda styles.
 The timbres of the song include the balanda rock ensemble of electric guitars, keyboard and drumkit, and on occasion balanda voices.
 The Yolngu sounds include the lead singer's vocal quality, and the traditional instruments, bilma (ironwood clapsticks) and yidaki.
 The song's text is partly in English and partly in Gamatj, and the form of the song, while conforming to the balanda rock structure of verses and choruses with an instrumental break, and the process of intensity through repetition of short motifs, is nevertherless that of a djatpangarri, a form of Yolngu popular music.

 Mandawuy Yunupingu recalled hearing the djantpangarri / djedbangari song "Storm" which originates from Yirrkala in the Northern Territory.
 He incorporated the beat into the musical composition.